Relations with Kazakhstan

 Kazakhstan has designated an infantry battalion called KAZBAT for potential deployment in NATO-led peace support operations, under UN Security Council mandates.
 KAZBAT became operable as planned and elements of this battalion have joined NATO Allies in a number of live exercises.
 In the framework of PARP, the expansion of this force into a full brigade organisation – KAZBRIG – is a major project aimed to give Kazakhstan the rotational capability to continuously sustain a battalion-sized contribution.

-Kazakhstan contributes to the fight against terrorism through its participation in the Partnership Action Plan on Terrorism (PAP-T).
+Kazakhstan contributes to the fight against terrorism through its participation in the Partnership Action Plan on Terrorism.
 This includes sharing information and analysis with NATO, enhancing national counter-terrorist capabilities and improving border security.
-In 2010, Kazakhstan hosted an Advanced Training Course, conducted by the Defence Against Terrorism Centre of Excellence based in Ankara, Turkey.
-The course addressed the dimensions of terrorism and strategies for countering it, as well as the importance of international and interagency cooperation in the fight against terrorism.

 Defence and security sector reform